 State of implementation/results

-- The project has developed land use plans for 15 communities covering a total area of 29,000ha
+- The project has developed land use plans for 15 communities covering a total area of 29,000 hectares.

-- The promulgation of district wide community resource management area (CREMA) byelaws was facilitated under the shaded cocoa agroforestry systems (SCAFS) project.
-The byelaws have now been gazetted in Ghana’s Local Government Bulletin which provide legal backing for two CREMAs established under SCAFS
+- The promulgation of district wide community resource management area (CREMA) byelaws was facilitated under the project.
+The bylaws have now been gazetted in Ghana’s Local Government Bulletin, which provide legal backing for two CREMAs established under the project.

-- The SCAFs project in partnership with Touton (a private partner) and technical support from Satelligence, a remote sensing and forest monitoring firm, have been able to accurately delineate cocoa from open forest, identify various shades of cocoa agroforest, detect deforestation associated with cocoa, and pin point illegal cocoa farms in forest reserves.
+- The project in partnership with Touton (a private partner) and technical support from Satelligence, a remote sensing and forest monitoring firm, have been able to delineate cocoa from open forest, identify various shades of cocoa agroforest, detect deforestation associated with cocoa, and locate illegal cocoa farms in forest reserves.

-- Five private companies (two signed MoUs) have expressed interest in utilising land use/cover change maps developed under the project to monitor no-deforestation in their supply shed.
+- Five private companies have expressed interest in utilising land use/cover change maps developed under the project to monitor no-deforestation in their supply chain.

-- SNV and Centre for International Forestry Research (CIFOR) conducted field surveys to evaluate the early impacts and barriers to adoption of climate smart cocoa under the SCAFS project.
-Preliminary results indicate that some farmers are reluctant to adopt climate smart cocoa due to shortage of household labour, satisfaction with current yield rates and reluctance to forgo major source of income in the short term.
+- SNV and the Centre for International Forestry Research (CIFOR) conducted field surveys to evaluate the early impacts and barriers to adoption of climate smart cocoa.